mikematics22800/JATE-PWA-Text-Editor/README.md

 - [License](#license)

 ## Description
 A progressive web application that uses JATE with IndexDB to behave as a text editor.
-This application allows users to create, edit, and save text documents directly in their browser, providing a seamless and efficient text editing experience.
+This application allows users to create and save text documents directly in their browser, providing a seamless and efficient text editing experience.

 [![](./public/screenshot.png)](https://mikematics22800.github.io/PWA-Text-Editor)